maryis/store-api/ReadMe.md

 - I've used a ready code (HaversineAlgorithm) to find distance of two location
 - later we can add a Docker file, or add jib plugin and generate docker image without writing dockerfile
 - for now I included Integration tests to test phase, but usually we have a separate build phase/pipeline for them
+- I did not find the time to comment on the classes and methods
+- Test coverage is not high, I've just written some sample tests for different layers